Too much sun exposure leads to premature aging of your skin.

 When you pick up a bottle of Paula’s Choice sunscreen, go ahead and read the label.
 Every single component is explained.
 There’s no mystery as to what you’re buying.

-The founder of this company, Paula Begoun, struggled with sensitive skin.
+The founder of this company, Paula Begoun, struggled with skin issues.
 She couldn’t find what she needed on the market, so she started her own product line that’s free of artificial fragrances and unnecessary ingredients.

 The high SPF ensures that you can wear this moisturizer all day without having to reapply.